Fresh Fava Beans & Fava Bean Pod Green Enchilada Sauce

 Fresh Fava Bean Pod Green Enchilada Sauce

-- Shelled pods of fresh fava beans from 2½ pounds of of beans
+- Shelled pods of fresh fava beans from 2½ pounds of beans

 - 1 small onion chopped

-- ½ jalapeno pepper seeded, veins removed, shopped.
+- ½ jalapeno pepper seeded, veins removed, chopped.

 - 4 cloves garlic chopped